Every Single Lipstick In 'Fifty Shades Freed' — Because Who Can Afford The Private Jet

-It's already been established that Anastasia Steele is a fan of Glossier lipstick, so we weren't surprised to discover that in the third and final installment of the soft-porn trilogy that
+It's already been established that Anastasia Steele is a fan of Glossier lipstick, so we weren't surprised to discover that in the third and final instalment of the soft-porn trilogy that

 Steele Mrs. Grey is still using the stuff.
 But if you were hoping to see her wearing Generation G's Jam (a rich berry) again in Fifty Shades Freed, we've got some news: It appears her taste in lipstick shades has become about as vanilla as the ice cream she smears all over her new husband's nipples.